How it all began

-Widespread local and national media interest followed and it was this coverage that prompted Andrew to suggest a ‘National Check on Your Neighbour Day’ in a Letter to the Editor of The Melbourne Age in 2003.
+Widespread media interest followed and it was this coverage that prompted Andrew to suggest a ‘National Check on Your Neighbour Day’ in a Letter to the Editor of The Melbourne Age in 2003.

 Andrew was inspired by his late grandparents and his own neighbour – 83 year old Clive Tayler of Albert Park.
-An active resident in the street Clive mowed the nature strips of his neighbours, picked up the rubbish and recycling bins on Monday mornings, mended loose gate and fence pickets and took care of the odd jobs which needed to be done.
+An active resident in the street Clive mowed the nature strips of his neighbours, picked up the rubbish and recycling bins on Monday mornings, mended loose gates and took care of the odd jobs which needed to be done.

 Always good humoured, gentle and kind Clive was never intrusive – proving you can be a great neighbour without actually becoming intimately involved in other people’s lives.

 So Andrew’s concept was refined, renamed and on Sunday 30th March 2003 the first Neighbour Day was observed.

 Since 2003, Neighbour Day has progressed from a reminder to connect with elderly neighbours to an annual celebration of strong communities and friendly streets.
 People of all ages participate because everyone, everywhere is a neighbour no matter where you live or your personal circumstances.